hidglobal/digitalpersona-native-api/docs/sample-applications.md

 ## Native API Sample Applications
 There are three sets of Native API sample code.
 One each for C++, .NET and the web.

-The sample application source code and the Visual Studio <mark style="color:Red;">2008</mark> project files) for sample application are provided in the following repositories.
+The sample application source code and the Visual Studio 2012 project files for the sample applications are provided in the following repositories.

 - [digitalpersona-sample-cpp](https://github.com/hidglobal/digitalpersona-sample-cpp)
 - [digitalpersona-sample-dotnet](https://github.com/hidglobal/digitalpersona-sample-dotnet)